Ye-We1/Ye-We1.github.io/_pages/about.md

 ## Introduction

 Hello and welcome to my personal website!
-My name is Ye Wei, and I am currently a second-year PhD student at Loughborough University, where I am pursuing my passion for Computer Science.
+My name is Ye Wei, and I am currently a third-year PhD student at Loughborough University, where I am pursuing my passion for Computer Science.
 My research interests lie at the intersection of graph neural networks, time-series forecasting, spatial-temporal prediction, and mobility.
 As a dedicated researcher, I am driven by the desire to push the boundaries of our understanding in these areas, and to contribute to the advancement of technology that can have a profound impact on our daily lives.

 ## Research Interests